The Beyonder's Prophecy - Cover

 Jalen forced a polite smile.
 “Likewise.”

-But internally?
-He was thinking about one thing only, and it wasn’t the contract...
+Jalen was thinking about one thing though, and it wasn’t the contract...

-The second Jalen shut his apartment door, he dropped his keys onto the counter and shouted,
+The second Jalen shut his apartment door later that day, he dropped his keys onto the counter and shouted,

 “Beyonder!
 Beyonder!!
 I need you, please!
 We need to talk!”

 A bright flash of white light exploded in the middle of the room.
-A wave of energy pulsed outward, sending vibrations through the air.
-And just like that, the Beyonder stood before him.
-Tall.
-Otherworldly.
-That same unshakable presence that made Jalen feel like a damn ant in comparison.
+A wave of energy pulsed outward, sending vibrations through the air, and just like that, the Beyonder stood before him.
+Tall, otherworldly, and with that same unshakable presence that made Jalen feel like a damn ant in comparison.
 The Beyonder tilted his head slightly, amused.

 “You rang?”